South Dakota nearly upsets Kansas in season opener

 Shomari Lawrence added 11 carries for 59 yards and scored on a 29-yard scamper with 3:33 left in the third quarter.

-The Jayhawks’ Kenny Logan Jr. returned the ensuing kickoff 83 yards, but were stopped short on fourth down, setting up a busy fourth quarter.
+The Jayhawks’ Kenny Logan Jr. returned the ensuing kickoff 83 yards, but they were eventually stopped short on fourth down, setting up a busy fourth quarter.

 After an exchange of punts, USD marched from its own 33 to the Kansas 22.

-Mason Lorber appeared to have kicked a game-tying 39-yard field goal, but instead Coach Bob Nielson asked for a time out just prior to the snap.
+Mason Lorber appeared to have kicked a game-tying 39-yard field goal, but instead Nielson asked for a time out just prior to the snap.

+“We took a little long there and I didn’t.
+I didn’t think we were going to get (the play) off, so we had to take a time out,” Nielson explained.
+“The bottom line is, we had to get a touchdown to go ahead and did a little later in the game.

+“It was a yard, yard-and-a-half and at some point in time you have to be able to get those and we didn’t.
+But it’s funny how the game of football flows back.
+We told our guys at the beginning of the game, we’re not here to make a good showing, we’re here to win.
+We had a disappointed group of guys in the locker room because we didn’t win.”

-South Dakota decided to go for it, but Thies was stopped short on fourth-and-1.
+South Dakota decided to go for it, but Theis was stopped short on fourth-and-1.

 The USD defense – which was strong throughout the contest – made another stop on fourth down, this time from the Kansas 47 with just over six minutes remaining.